rrigdon/rrigdon.github.io/docs/anaconda/building-conda-packages.md

 for Windows 7 and .NET Framework 4 are both reasonably well tested.
 Conda build is carefully tested to support these configurations, but there are known issues with the CMake build tool and these free VS 2008 and 2010 alternatives.
-In these cases, you should prefer the \"NMake Makefile\" generator, rather than a Visual Studio solution generator.
+In these cases, you should prefer the "NMake Makefile" generator, rather than a Visual Studio solution generator.

 ### Windows versions